-- Summer Engineering Institute - Get a jumpstart on the academic career with no- or low-cost admission to UC San Diego’s 5-week Summer Engineering Institute (SEI).
+- Scholarships to Attend the Summer Engineering Institute - Get a jumpstart on the academic career with no-cost admission to UC San Diego’s 5-week Summer Engineering Institute (SEI).
 ACES students will attend SEI the summer immediately before

 their freshman year.
 As part of SEI, ACES students will:

 - Earn 6 credits towards their engineering degree, including participating in Engineering 10: Fundamentals of Engineering Applications.
 This hands-on course allows students to develop and apply mathematical skills while working in teams to solve practical engineering problems.